Kanev and Todorov surfaces in toric 3-folds: Combinatorial classification of 49 canonical Fano polytopes x with x

 is called the support of $F(\Delta)$ to $\Delta$ and is denoted by $S_{F}(\Delta)$.
 Then we have \end{definition}

 \begin{proposition} (\cite[Prop.1.11]{Bat20})

 In particular there are only finitely many hyperplanes touching $\Delta$ and after moving into the interior also touching $F(\Delta)$. \end{proposition} \begin{remark} \normalfont For $n=2$ the Fine interior of $\Delta$ always equals the convex span of the interior lattice points of $\Delta$, but for $n \geq 3$ the Fine interior $F(\Delta)$ is in general only a rational polytope, i.e. the vertices have rational coordinates (\cite[Prop.2.9, Rem.
-2.10]{Bat17}).
-But still we can define $\ord_{F(\Delta)}$ just as above and may construct the normal fan to $F(\Delta)$. \end{remark}
+2.10]{Bat17}). \end{remark}